 In December 2020, the Clinical Treatment Act (H.R.
 913/S. 4742) was passed as part of the COVID-19 stimulus package, paving the way for improved access to clinical trials for more than 40 million Americans.
 The Clinical Treatment Act ensures all state Medicaid programs cover routine care costs for individuals participating in clinical trials for serious or life-threatening conditions, such as cancer.
 These costs would include the management of side effects experienced as a result of participating in the trial.
 Implementation of the new law will go into effect in January 2022.

 The Henrietta Lacks Enhancing Cancer Research Act (H.R.
 1966) was also passed in December 2020 and is yet another step toward decreasing health disparities and improving access to clinical trials for minorities.
 This legislation calls for the Government Accountability Office (GAO) to complete a study that reviews “how federal agencies address barriers to participation in federally-funded cancer clinical trials by individuals from underrepresented populations.”
 The ultimate goal of the study is to help the federal government strive for greater diversity in oncology clinical trials.
 The bill also requires the GAO to propose recommendations to address barriers identified.

 Henrietta Lacks was a black woman who died from cervical cancer on October 4, 1951.
-As a patient undergoing treatment for her cancer, Mrs. Lacks’ cells were taken without her knowledge or consent.
-Her cells have been utilized for decades to advance medical research and has led to the development of medical breakthroughs to treat cancer, HIV/AIDS, and Parkinson’s Disease.
-Her cells also led to the development of the polio vaccine.
+As a woman of color, Lacks’ treatment for her diagnosis included the standard of care afforded to this population for invasive cervical cancer.
+Two samples were removed from her cervix without her knowledge or consent.
+Lacks’ cells have been utilized in medical research for decades without recompense to her family and have led to the development of medical breakthroughs to treat cancer, HIV/AIDS, and Parkinson’s Disease.
+Research findings from her cells also led to the development of the polio vaccine.